Ayehu/custom-activities/Azure Active Directory/AzureIsADGroupExist/README.md

-## AzureIsGroupExist - Checks if a group exist by id
+## AzureADIsGroupExist - Checks if a group exist by id

 ##### DLL's to reference
 Microsoft.Azure.Management.Fluent.dll </br>